brack3t/Djrill/docs/usage/sending_mail.rst

     ``Boolean``: whether Mandrill should automatically generate a text body from the HTML.
     Default from your Mandrill account settings.

+.. attribute:: inline_css

+    ``Boolean``: whether Mandrill should inline CSS styles in the HTML.
+    Default from your Mandrill account settings.

+    .. versionadded:: 0.4

 .. attribute:: url_strip_qs

     ``Boolean``: whether Mandrill should ignore any query parameters when aggregating